Attestation & Security

 report_datamatch that same hash. - Check

-Morpheus provides a built-in Attestation Verifier in the Matrix Explorer.
+Morpheus provides a built-in Attestation Verifier in the Explorer.
 You can paste any worker response to validate its hardware proof instantly.

 OPEN VERIFIERTrust Boundaries